Linus4/eldritchinstinct/eldritch-instinct-srd.md

 There are a number of possibilities to remove Broken notches.

 **Self-help**: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
 Otherwise, lose your bond.
-If you roll a 20, lose your bond and gain a Broken notch.\
+On a critical failure, lose your bond and gain a Broken notch.\
 **Sanatorium**: You may commit yourself to a sanatorium.
 At the end of each year, make a WIL save.
 On a success, remove a Broken notch.
-If you roll a 20, gain a Broken notch.\
+On a critical failure, gain a Broken notch.\
 **Cover traces**: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.

 ### Panic Inspiration Table (d12)